irena-flextool/flextool/docs/tutorial.md

 # IRENA FlexTool tutorial

-The instructions for installing IRENA FlexTool are [here](https://github.com/irena-flextool/flextool/tree/master#irena-flextool).
+The instructions for installing IRENA FlexTool are at [Interface overview](https://irena-flextool.github.io/flextool/interface_overview).

 This user guide will build a small system step-by-step.
 It assumes you will be using Spine Toolbox as the front-end.
 If you are using the IRENA FlexTool web-interface, the instructions still apply, but the example figures in this tutorial will not be as helpful.
-IRENA FlexTool concepts are explained in more depth at this [page](https://irena-flextool.github.io/flextool/reference).
+IRENA FlexTool concepts are explained in more depth at [Model Parameters](https://irena-flextool.github.io/flextool/reference).
 Video tutorial for Building a small test system can be watched [here](https://youtu.be/O94zHxYcS94).

 The small system to be built is also directly available in the FlexTool repository (***Init*** SQLite database) and can be opened with the Spine Toolbox database editor.
 The default workflow for IRENA FlexTool executes the scenarios from the ***Input data*** database (and not from the ***Init*** SQLite database).
 The ***Input data*** database is empty by default.
 Therefore, if you want to use directly the contents of the ***Init*** database (instead of building the small system step-by-step), you need to copy them to the ***Input data*** database before running the scenarios in this tutorial.
 To copy the data, you need to execute the ***Initialize*** workflow item: select the item, press ***Execute selection*** from the toolbar.
 It is not advised to run the whole workflow, (***Execute project***) since it will copy data from two sources: the Excel based input data file and the ***Init*** database and this will create two sets of data in the ***Input data*** database.

-More information on how to set-up and use the Spine Toolbox front-end in [here](https://irena-flextool.github.io/flextool/spine_toolbox).
+More information on how to set-up and use the Spine Toolbox front-end in [Toolbox interface](https://irena-flextool.github.io/flextool/spine_toolbox).

 If not done already, in the flextool folder make a copy of the Results_template.sqlite and rename it Results.sqlite.